xenris/nbavr/readme.md

 * First in first out (fifo) byte buffer.
 * Can be used for communication between tasks.
 * Because tasks run atomically to each other you can be sure that under normal circumstances a stream will contain a complete message.
 (Abnormal circumstances include the message being bigger than the stream's buffer, or having the task halt/crash before it finishes writing its message.)
+* All the stream manipulation functions are atomic, meaning no interrupt can be called while a stream is being used.
+This means you can use streams to send data in and out of interrupt code without any chance of the stream being corrupted.
+(There are also non-atomic variants available.)

 ## Recommended tools
 * git